 You may need therapy treatments for six to eight weeks.
 Most patients are able to get back to their activities with full use of their arm within this amount of time.

 Today, the MRI scan is the most common test used to evaluate the shoulder and determine whether surgery is necessary.
-Your surgeon will be looking for details of your rotator cuff tear and checking for other problems.
-As mentioned earlier, a tear usually doesn't occur unless the rotator cuff is already weakened by some other problem.
+Dr. Kiritsis will be looking for details of your rotator cuff tear and checking for other problems.
+As mentioned earlier, a tear usually doesn’t occur unless the rotator cuff is already weakened by some other problem.
 Other potential problems include acromioclavicular (AC) joint osteoarthritis and impingement syndrome.
-Your surgery may need to address these conditions as well.
+Your surgery will address these conditions as well.

 To perform the rotator cuff repair using the arthroscope, several small incisions are made to insert the arthroscope and special instruments needed to complete the procedure.
 These incisions are small, usually about one-quarter inch long.
 It may be necessary to make three or four incisions around the shoulder to allow the arthroscope to be moved to different locations to see different areas of the shoulder.

 A small plastic, or metal, tube is inserted into the shoulder and connected with sterile plastic tubing to a special pump.
 Another small tube allows the fluid to be removed from the joint.
 This pump continuously fills the shoulder joint with sterile saline (salt water) fluid.
 This constant flow of fluid through the joint inflates the joint and washes any blood and debris from the joint as the surgery is performed.